x

 How do I know if my solar panels are working properly?

-You’ll know if your solar panels are working correctly if they’re outputting what they’re supposed to.
+You’ll know if your solar panel system is working correctly if it’s outputting what it’s supposed to.
 Or close to that, at least.
-So if you notice a change in power output, dust off your multimeter and get to testing.
+So if you notice a change in power output, dust off your multimeter, and get to testing.
 Or, better yet, leave that to a professional (for safety and accuracy purposes, of course).

 How to read a smart meter with solar panels